-Telecare is proud to have been recognized By the Bay Area Business Times as a Best Place to Work!
+Telecare is proud to have been recognized by The Bay Area Business Times as the 9th Best Place To Work In the Bay Area for 2020!
+This is the 18th time we have made the list!

 The Alameda County CA Santa Rita Jail (located in Dublin, CA) is a medium-security detention center operated locally by the Alameda County Sheriff 's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are held there for less than two years.
 The Santa Rita Jail holds about 4000 inmates housed in one of eighteen modern housing units.
 It is considered a “mega-jail” and ranks as the third largest facility in California and the fifth in the nation.
 It is recognized as one of the most technologically innovative jails in the world.